 Entering the European market for candles

 The European market for candles offers opportunities, but competition is strong.
-As mass-producing countries dominate the lower ends of the market, the mid- to high-end segments are your best options.
-To compete, you need to add value to your products.
-Entering the European market means you must comply with the European Union’s mandatory legal (and other) requirements, as well as any additional or niche requirements your buyers may have.
+The mid- to high-end segments are your best options, as mass-producing countries dominate the lower-end market.
+To compete, you need to add value to your products through your ingredients, craftsmanship, designs, gift packaging and sustainability.
+You must meet mandatory (legal) requirements as well as any additional requirements your buyers may have.

-1. What requirements must candles comply with to be allowed on the European market?
+1. What requirements must candles meet to be allowed on the European market?

-The following requirements apply to candles on the European market.
+The following requirements apply to candles in the European market.
 For a more detailed overview, see our study on buyer requirements for Home Decorations and Home Textiles (HDHT).

 What are mandatory requirements?